 Adding to the above story, when we originally offered a 2000 rupee bill to our tour guide, he told us he only had 450 rupees change.
 But after we broke our 2000 and gave him 1000 (remember that our total was 700), he responded that he didn’t have change.
 This despite him telling us he had 450 rupees only a couple minutes earlier.
 Not only that, but “I don’t have change” was the same response he gave the previous day when we paid a little more than he quoted for our ride from the train station to the hotel.
-It was obviously calculated and programmed, not honest.
+It was obviously a calculated and programmed response, not an honest one.

 We told him that we wanted to pay 1000 rupees, and that he should go.

 Lesson learned: Even obviousness won’t stop some Indians from lying.
 In fact, a lot of the time, I don’t even think they’re aware they are lying.

 One more thing to add to the above story.
 Shortly after we paid our 1000 rupees and our tour guide left, our second guide came in and asked us how much we paid.
 It was clear he was worried about getting ripped off by his friend.